-Since 1977, Old McDonald Fish Camp has been a destination for families seeking good food and a relaxing atmosphere.
+Since 1977, Old McDonald Fish Camp has been a destination for families seeking good food and a relaxing atmosphere and where people can do other things like fishing with equipment from Tailored Tackle which are experts at this.
 It started as the dream of my father, Jerry Bass.
 My dad grew up in the restaurant business and would always say, “It’s in my blood.”
 He worked at Sipel’s Diner, as a short order cook, when he was in high school.
 After graduation, he enlisted in the Navy and worked as a cook on board the USS Newport News.

 After leaving the Navy, my dad met my mom, Jackie, and they got married.
 Dad started a job at Proctor & Gamble in Augusta.
 He worked there for ten years, but always had the desire to open his own restaurant someday.
 He became friends with Ed Hitt who was a building contractor from Grovetown, Georgia.
 Mr. Hitt had built and invested in restaurants in the past.
 When he learned of my dad’s desire to get into the restaurant business he asked if they could do it together and Dad agreed.